 In the past we’ve fallen back on a story or picture book that we can bring to life.
 This can be fun but I find it hard to search and find the perfect book.
 I don’t want a story that is too literal.
 I don’t want dances that are so tied to a story that we can’t find our own creative expression and voice.
 This storybook approach is pioneered by Tanner Dance and no one does it better than them.
 (This doesn’t mean will never do a story again!
 Just not this year – we need to do something different!)

 So, last year about this time, I toyed with an idea.
 I wanted to offer our parents a show that was fun and lighthearted.
 I wanted to produce a show that wasn’t cluttered with artistic, obscure dances.
 Rather, I wanted to do something that was a total opposite approach to our past few shows.

 I teach at Ms. Margene’s Creative Classroom in Taylorsville, UT.
 Two years ago, she did an all Broadway themed show for her studio.
 To be honest, I hated it.
 I found it so hard and difficult to take a Broadway song and turn it into a modern dance.
 I am not trained in Broadway dance and I can’t choreograph or teach in that style – I have to draw from what I know and Broadway is very far from my own experience.

 The teachers were very excited and, as we’ve started putting the show together, I see that our dancers are loving the new ideas.
 Even though we are keeping things in our modern dance style, we can draw inspiration from a style of movement and a way of organizing the body that is brand new to them.
-Working on the opening and closing dance over the past two weeks, I’ve seen so many smiles and bright faces working hard to try on new movement.
+Working on the opening and closing dance over the past four weeks, I’ve seen so many smiles and bright faces working hard to try on new movement.
 In all – it seems like it was a really great idea!